XtracT/mealiemate/README.md

    Consolidates ingredients from your upcoming meal plan into a single structured shopping list in Mealie, which can be easily cleaned up looking at the pantry.

 5. **Mealplan Fetcher**
    Gets the mealplan for the next 7 days and makes it available in Home Assistant, including direct links to every recipe.
+Also generates an image that can be sent via Telegram using a bot.

 ---